 signatures you need)

 - Contact Milliam Lor IMMEDIATELY if you have extenuating circumstances that don’t

 allow you to attend any of the workshops.

 Course Approval Workshop Schedule

-You MUST attend a workshop this semester if you are studying abroad in Winterim, Spring, or Calendar Year (Spring + Fall) 2018 (unless you already have your classes approved).
-If you have them pre-approved, please submit a completed TCA worksheet to the Center for Global Education Office (Hyland 1227)
+attend a workshop this semester if you are studying abroad in Winterim, Spring, or Calendar Year (Spring + Fall) 2019

-(You can come to a workshop this semester OR next semester IF YOU ARE STUDYING ABROAD IN THE FALL/SUMMER 2018 or ACADEMIC 2018-19.)
+(You can come to a workshop this semester OR next semester IF YOU ARE STUDYING ABROAD IN THE SUMMER, FALL, OR ACADEMIC YEAR 2019-2020.